pixee/docs/docs/codemods/java/pixee_java_upgrade-sslengine-tls.md

 TLS v1.0 and TLS v1.1 both have serious issues and are considered unsafe.
 Right now, the only safe version to use is 1.2.

-Our change involves modifying the arguments to `setEnabledProtocols()` to return TLSv1.2 when it can be confirmed to be another, less secure value:
+Our change involves modifying the arguments to `setEnabledProtocols()` to be TLSv1.2 when it can be confirmed to be another, less secure value:

 ```diff
   SSLEngine sslEngine = ...;